 Some people argue that the budget process is inherently unworkable.
 Professor Iwan Morgan says that, first, it shifted the burden of budgetary leadership to Congress, which isn't designed to be a leadership body.
 Second, it demands a level of coordination that Congress is not set up to meet.
 Third, it creates unrealistic deadlines.
 (Source University of California Berkeley, 1974 Budget Control Act)

-The Federal budget
+The Federal Budget Process

 In November, OMB sends its budget review comments back to the agencies.
 They submit their final budget requests in December.
 OMB then assembles the final budget for the following fiscal year, and sends it to the President.

-These bills only pertain to the discretionary budget.They base these bills on more hearings held with the agency officials and outside public testimonies.
+Congress creates spending Appropriation Bills by June 10th.
+The bills appropriate funds for each agency in the Discretionary budget.They base these bills on more hearings held with the agency officials and outside public testimonies.
 First, the House Appropriations Subcommittees prepare their bills and pass their bills internally.
 These bills go to the Senate, which revises and must approve them before they go to the President.

 Understand the Current Federal Budget:

 - Economic Report of the President